Italy Starts Peer-to-Peer Mentoring Program

 “If you light a lamp for someone, it will also brighten your own path.”
 (Buddhist proverb)

 Aimed at third and fourth-year students enrolled in Italian high schools, Italy Starts was created by the JCU Institute for Entrepreneurship as part of the MIUR Alternanza Scuola Lavoro.
 Participating JCU/partner university students (Mentors) volunteer to be connected to Italian High School Students (Mentees) to solve real business problems or develop business models for their business or social venture idea.
 Mentees will be required to deliver a short PowerPoint presentation at the end of the program.

 Mentors are expected to guide the meetings and help Mentees structure their projects, including helping with sources of information for the research, feedback on assignments and progress, as well as encouragement throughout.
 Mentors should have some knowledge of business planning, marketing, and elevator pitches.
-JCU professionals will assist in the first class so as to set up the framework of expectations as well as review helpful resources.
+JCU professionals have produced the content of the program and will assist in the first class so as to set up the framework of expectations as well as review helpful resources.

 Mentees will interact with Mentors, courteously and professionally at all times, mindful of the Mentor’s commitment and dedication to the program; this includes thorough preparation, completing the home assignments as instructed by the Mentors.
 Mentees will also keep a diary of each encounter, which will be submitted at the end of the project together with the presentation.

 The overall objective of this program is to encourage cross-cultural learning between undergraduate students who have had some training in entrepreneurship or business, and Italian high school students, within the broad spectrum of entrepreneurship-focused mentoring.